hesselberthlab/hesselberthlab.github.io/content/project/dna-repair.md

 +++

+DNA repair is essential for cellular homeostasis and is a key mediator of cancer cell survival following genotoxic therapies.
+Because tumor evolution often remodels DNA repair capacity to counteract these therapies, there is significant interest in “precision medicine” approaches to determine whether a tumor will be responsive to a therapy prior to its delivery and to track the development of tumor resistance during therapy.

 ## Single-cell analysis of DNA repair capacity

-We are developing a new method that is able to measure DNA repair capacity in bulk and single-cell extracts.
-Will apply the method to understand how heterogeneity in DNA repair capacity contributes to resistance to cancer chemotherapy.
+We are developing a sequencing-based assay for measuring DNA repair capacity that can be scaled to measure repair events catalyzed by endogenous activities in primary cells on substrates containing any synthetically accessible DNA modification.

 ## Excision-seq

 We previously developed [Excision-seq](/publication/2014/bryan) to study the genome-wide distribution of modified nucleobases in DNA.
+We have used Excision-seq to study the distribution of uracil and pyrimidine dimers in genomic DNA that accumulate under specific conditions.
+A related method called [XR-seq](https://www.ncbi.nlm.nih.gov/pubmed/?term=Sancar+A+AND+XR-seq) has been developed in Aziz Sancar's lab to study the distribution of pyrimidine dimers in genomic DNA.

 ## Ribose-seq

-We developed [Ribose-seq](/publication/2015/koh) in collaboration with [Francesca Storici's group]() to study the distribution of embedded ribonucleotides in DNA.
+We developed [Ribose-seq](/publication/2015/koh) in collaboration with [Francesca Storici's group](http://biosci.gatech.edu/people/francesca-storici) to study the distribution of embedded ribonucleotides in DNA.

 ## Funding

+This work has been funded by:

+- Denver chapter of the [Golfers Against Cancer](/post/golfers-against-cancer).
-This work is funded by a Research Scholar Grant from the American Cancer Society and the Denver chapter of the [Golfers Against Cancer](/post/golfers-against-cancer).
+- A Research Scholar Grant from the American Cancer Society (RSG-13-216-01-DMC)
+- A Basil O'Connor Starter Scholar Research Award from the March of Dimes